History of electricity supply in Queensland: Southern Electric Authority of Queensland

 The Government of Queensland decided that there should be one electrical authority for South East Queensland in 1961.
 The Southern Electric Authority of Queensland (SEAQ), absorbed not only the City Electric Light Company which supplied Brisbane and the Gold Coast, but also Toowoomba Electric Light and Power Company, which also covered some areas west of the Great Dividing Range.
 The new authority was considered a major step forward in electrical progress.
 Its establishment prepared the way forward for future amalgamation of power supply in South East Queensland.
 The Brisbane City Council's Department of Electricity continued to supply the Brisbane City suburban area, but not the inner city area.
 This meant that the City Council's Newfarm power station was in the Southern Electric Authorities' area of supply and the Southern Electric Authorities' Swanbank power station was in the City Council's area of supply.

 A new order commenced with the Electricity Act of 1976, under which a series of regional Electricity Boards were set up replacing the three Electricity Authorities from 1 July 1977.
 These Boards were under the umbrella of the State Electricity Commission of Queensland, which assumed the major generation and transmission responsibilities in 1938 after the Queensland Government's Royal Commission on Generation and Distribution of Electric Power in Queensland, 1936 was conducted to review electricity supply in the state.
 Governing Board members this time included State Government representative members, local councillors, and prominent business people.
 Under this new set-up, responsibility for electricity distribution from the ranges east of Toowoomba to the South Australian border was given to the South West Queensland Electricity Board (SWQEB), and the eight separate local council power stations were handed over to the Board's control.
-In 1945, the South East Queensland Electricity Board (SEQEB), Wide Bay–Burnett Electricity Board, Capricornia Electricity Board, Mackay Electricity Board, North Queensland Electricity Board (NQEB), Far North Queensland Electricity Board were also established to distribute electricity in their respective regions.
+In 1945, the South East Queensland Electricity Board (SEQEB), Wide Bay–Burnett Electricity Board (WBBEB), Capricornia Electricity Board (CAPELEC), Mackay Electricity Board (formerly Mackay Region Electricity Board MREB), North Queensland Electricity Board (NORQEB) and the Far North Queensland Electricity Board (FNQEB) were also established to distribute electricity in their respective regions.
 This marked the first attempt to coordinate electricity supply outside of South East Queensland.

 During this time the effort to supply remote properties led to the pioneering of a different means of supply – Single-wire earth return (SWER) lines were set up reaching many thousands of miles and many hundreds of outlying properties with reliable electricity supplies for the first time.
 Because of the de-centralisation of government departments in Queensland, the headquarters for the SWQEB was established at Dalby, with that region's power house, operating systems, and customer billing taken over immediately.
 The electricity facilities of the seven surrounding council areas were gradually absorbed, but meter reading and customer billing in each of these continued for some time as local operations.
 Customer billing for the area covered by the SWQEB that was formerly within the SEAQ was administered on a bureau basis by SEQEB, which was based in Brisbane.